openedx/edx-documentation/en_us/shared/exercises_tools/image_mapped_input.rst

 .. note:: When you create a problem that contains an image, you must include alt text for your image to make the image accessible.
-For more information about alt text, see :ref:`Guidelines for Creating Accessible Content`.
+For more information about alt text, see :ref:`Best Practices for Describing Images`.

 ****************************************
 Create an Image Mapped Input Problem